Where are 6 month LPN Programs in Ct?

 1. Write down your end goal

-LPNs work in different medical fields such as antenatal care, dermatologist clinics, drug rehabilitation centers, the list is huge.
-It’s important to have a clear goal of where you want to practice because it enables the professors to offer guidance based on your passion.
+LPNs work in different medical fields, such as antenatal care, dermatologist clinics, and drug rehabilitation centers.
+The list is enormous.
+Having a clear goal of where you want to practice is essential because it enables the professors to offer guidance based on your passion.

 2. Duration of study

-A high school graduate can complete the LPN program within 12 months because they have an abundance of time and financial support from their parents.
+High school graduates can complete the LPN program within 12 months because they have abundant time and financial support from their parents.
 On the other hand, someone with children and a full-time job may require a part-time learning schedule.

 LPN programs also attract students from different countries.
-A foreign student will ideally want to spend the least amount of time in the LPN program to minimize living expenses.
+A foreign student will ideally want to spend the least time in the LPN program to minimize living expenses.

 3. Proximity to Employer

-Are you planning to work in Connecticut after graduation or will you relocate and practice elsewhere?
-A student who already has a permanent residence will most likely practice nursing in the same area.
-It’s also easy to find good nursing schools that are 30-45 minutes away from home.
+Are you planning to work in Connecticut after graduation, or will you relocate and practice elsewhere?
+A student with a permanent residence will most likely practice nursing in the same area.
+Finding suitable nursing schools 30-45 minutes away from home is easy.

 4. Total cost

-Brick and mortar nursing schools charge around $26,000-$34,000 for annual tuition fees.
+Brick-and-mortar nursing schools charge around $26,000-$34,000 for annual tuition fees.
 Students have to purchase their scrubs, textbooks, and other material.
-There are also accommodation costs to consider for foreign students planning to board in the school.
+There are also accommodation costs for foreign students planning to board the school.

 Online LPN programs in CT are an affordable alternative and teach content approved by the state nursing board.